yzhao062/pyod/README.rst

 - Precision @ rank n (P@N)
 - Execution time

+You are welcome to replicate this process by running `benchmark.py <https://github.com/yzhao062/pyod/blob/master/notebooks/benchmark.py>`_.

+We also provide the hardware specification for reference.
 Check the latest `benchmark <https://pyod.readthedocs.io/en/latest/benchmark.html>`_.
-You are welcome to replicate this process by running `benchmark.py <https://github.com/yzhao062/pyod/blob/master/notebooks/benchmark.py>`_.

 ----